Conventional wisdom says you should ‘buy and hold’ for months or years.

-But let’s just consider what it means if you stay in the market, and don’t manage to avoid the big crashes.
+But first let’s consider what it means if you stay in the market, and don’t manage to avoid the big crashes.

-Let’s face it – huge market crashes are not an unusual occurrence.
-So if you’re in the market all the time, your wealth is on a roller-coaster ride.
+The worrying truth is that huge market crashes are not an unusual occurrence.
+Investing in stocks puts your wealth on a roller-coaster ride.

 In the last 15 years there have been two market crashes of around 50%: the dotcom bust of 2000-03, and the financial crisis of 2007-09.

 Both times your stock market investments would have been cut in half.

 Not only that, but even if you’d patiently endured these two market crashes and stuck it out for nearly two decades, you could well have achieved capital growth of precisely... zero.

 After hitting a peak of nearly 7,000 in 1999, the FTSE 100 never went significantly higher for the next 17 years.

 It’s only this year, 2017, that it’s started to really move above that level.

 Is that what you want with your investments?

 If you were hoping for capital gains, that’s seventeen years of going nowhere.
 Nearly two decades.
 How long are you prepared to be a ‘passive’ investor, hanging on in the market to see any positive return on your money?
 Thirty years?
 Forty?